toddledev/documentation/proxy/README.md

 4. Optimizes for performance and reduces bundle size

 After building, the proxy can be deployed to a hosting environment or started locally with `bun run start`.

+**You do not need to do a build as part of any pull request.
+A build command is run when any pull request is merged on GitHub.**

 ## Integration with Documentation